vinhvucsau/Self-Driving-Car-Neutral-Network/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-### This project uses the deep learning convolutional neural network <b>U-Net-LSTM</b> to help cars recognize their lane along with <b>YOLOv8</b> to identify signs and vehicle owners.By using Unet-lstm, the car can identify and draw lanes accurately in up to 96% of labeled images.
+This project uses the deep learning convolutional neural network <b>U-Net-LSTM</b> to help cars recognize their lane along with <b>YOLOv8</b> to identify signs and vehicle owners.By using <b>U-Net-LSTM</b> the car can identify and draw lanes accurately in up to 96% of labeled images.
 Something that image processing is almost impossible to do, especially with images with many curves.
 With this method, vehicles can even drive on lanes without lane markings as long as they are clearly labeled.
 <div  >
   <img   src="https://i.imgur.com/XvwQgE8.png" width="900"/><br>
 </div>